*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 HOSTAL MARE NOSTRUM.
 2 stars.
 Although this hostel is on the busy Las Ramblas, right next to Liceu, it has soundproofed rooms.
 That means you can enjoy from your balcony the vibrant scenery, but also get the rest you’ll need.
 That’s fantastic for people short on time and want to have Barcelona’s best attractions at your doorstep.
 It offers free breakfast (rare for a hostel) and a free Barcelona guidebook.
 Visitors say it’s compact – but clean, central, and convenient.
 Starting at €77 // See current prices for Hostal Mare Nostrum

 HOTEL ESPAÑA RAMBLAS.
 4 stars.
-This hotel comes highly recommended to me by the same cousin, who also stayed here.
+This hotel comes highly recommended to me by the same cousin, who also stayed here!
 It’s perfect for first-timers: it’s design-y, spacious, quiet, and VERY central.
 Hotel España Ramblas is housed in a 19th-century building, which was refurbished in 2010 and designed by the famous Modernist architect Lluís Domènech i Montaner.
 (See a video of the stunning atrium here, courtesy my cuz.)
-Despite the fact that it’s off the boisterous Las Ramblas, it’s actually quiet.
+Despite the fact that it’s off the boisterous Las Ramblas, it’s actually peaceful.
 It’s right next to Liceu, and it has a breakfast buffet and a Michelin-recommended restaurant, and a rooftop terrace.
 It’s just a 5-minute walk to central Plaça Catalunya.
 Starting at €104 // See current prices for Hotel España Ramblas

 If you’re keen on staying by the water, La Barceloneta is a beach neighborhood ideal for sea and sand lovers.
 It has two parts: the tight residential neighborhood, which is a former fishing village — and the breezy, and sometimes chaotic, beach side.
 Barceloneta Beach gets super packed in the summer.
 But if you stay here during hot weather, you get a cool sea breeze unlike in the sticky Barcelona center.
 You can find a restaurant-lined boardwalk and marina, bars on the beach, and a festive environment equipped with eager beer hawkers.